effector/effector/docs/api/effector/guard.md

 # `guard({source, filter, target?})`

 Guard is a method for conditional event routing.
-It provide a way to control one dataflow with the help of another: when the condition and the data are in different places, then we can use guard with stores as a filters to trigger events when condition state is true, thereby modulate signals without mixing them
+It provide a way to control one dataflow with the help of another: when the condition and the data are in different places, then we can use guard with stores as a filters to trigger events when condition state is true, thereby modulate signals without mixing them.

 #### Arguments